ramsimmin/cardcost/README.md

 api.bintable.api_key=<your_api_key>

-You can get one by signing up at: https://bintable.com/get-api
+You can get one by signing up at: https://bintable.com/get-api or use the following one (balance sufficiency is not guaranteed)
+`df39ee4320aa8221067864eda1c0f2844f901336`

 ## Build the application